tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 	.. image:: images/gettingstarted/MapHolderTab.png

-Here are references to the maps and the name of the layers.
+Here are references to the maps and the names of the layers.

 **Map Preference Config**